LeetLLM

 DomainWhat the source supportsWhat you shouldn't claim from it

 That last distinction is important.
 Internet text contains human-written knowledge.
-Training on more of it can be a powerful general procedure while still relying on human-produced data.
+Training on more of it can be a strong general procedure while still relying on human-produced data.
 Treat the Bitter Lesson as a research heuristic: prefer methods that can absorb more evidence and compute, then demand measurement.

 Keep rules where they belong